Starting A Charcoal Fire: Buying Guide, Reviews, And Ratings Of Tools To Do It Properly

 The electric starter

 Then there's the real flame thrower.
 Connect it to a propane tank, hit the spark, and whoosh!
-Within a few minutes a whole bag of charcoal is glowing.
+Within a few minutes a whole bag of charcoal is glowing and that makes it popular on the competition circuit.
 And propane, unlike gasoline or lighter fluid, is flavorless and odorless when burnt.
-Also good for burning weeds from the cracks in your patio, and flushing enemy woodchucks.
-Popular on the competition circuit.
-This model is the Red Dragon Torch.

 About this website